-The SEN Co-ordinator is assisted by an Inclusion/Curriculum Support Team; all staff within the team have a high level of training, expertise and experience in working with students with SEN/D. The team is based in dedicated accommodation with well-resourced teaching areas, including multi-sensory room, easy access to disabled toilet and computers for both staff and student use.
+The SENCO is also assisted by an Inclusion/Curriculum Support Team; all staff within the team have a high level of training, expertise and experience in working with students with SEN/D. The team is based in dedicated accommodation with well-resourced teaching areas, including a multi-sensory room, easy access to a disabled toilet and computers for both staff and student use.